|

 About the Playwright:

-Beth Henley is an award-winning American playwright,
+Henley is an award-winning American playwright, screenwriter, and

-well as internationally and translated into twelve languages.
+internationally and translated into fourteen languages.

 |